1988 Pakistan Air Force C-130B crash

-General Zia-ul-Haq, the sixth president of Pakistan, died in an aircraft crash on 17 August 1988 in Bahawalpur near the Sutlej River.
-Zia's close confidant CJCSC Akhtar Abdur Rahman, 8th Director-General of the ISPR Siddique Salik, American diplomat Arnold Lewis Raphel and 26 others also died upon impact.
+On 17 August 1988, a Lockheed C-130B Hercules operated by the Pakistan Air Force with thirty people onboard crashed in Bahawalpur, Pakistan.
+Among the victims were President Muhammad Zia-ul-Haq, his close confidant CJCSC Akhtar Abdur Rahman, ISPR director-general Siddique Salik and United States ambassador Arnold Lewis Raphel.

 Zia's death was officially announced a few hours later on Radio Pakistan and Pakistan Television Network by Ghulam Ishaq Khan, the Chairman of the Senate of Pakistan, who assumed the presidency.
 Zia's state funeral took place at the Faisal Mosque in Islamabad, drawing around a million mourners.

 Background

-On 17 August 1988, Muhammad Zia-ul-Haq, with his senior delegation, arrived in Bahawalpur where he was joined by the two American Christian missionaries to visit the local convent to condole the death of an American nun murdered in Bahawalpur a few days before making a brief stop at the Tamewali Test Range.
-After witnessing and viewing the live fire demonstration of the U.S. Army's M1 Abrams at the Thamewali Test Range, President Zia and his delegation left by army helicopter.
-The demonstration was organized by Major-General Mahmud Ali Durrani, then-GOC of the 1st Armoured Division of the Armoured Corps as the M1 Abrams, the standard U.S. Army's weapon system was expected to join service with the Pakistan Army.
+On 17 August 1988, Zia, with his senior delegation, arrived in Bahawalpur where he was joined by the two American Christian missionaries to visit the local convent to condole the death of an American nun murdered in Bahawalpur a few days before making a brief stop at the Tamewali Test Range.
+After witnessing and viewing the live fire demonstration of the U.S. Army's M1A1 Abrams at the Tamewali Test Range, President Zia and his delegation left by army helicopter.
+The demonstration was organized by Major-General Mahmud Ali Durrani, then-GOC of the 1st Armoured Division of the Armoured Corps as the M1A1 Abrams, the standard U.S. Army's weapon system was expected to join service with the Pakistan Army.

 Aircraft crash

 At 15:40 (PKT) on 17 August 1988 the VIP flight took off from Bahawalpur Airport.
-On board the C-130 plane were a total of 30 people (17 passengers and 13 crew members); with Zia-ul-Haq were the United States Ambassador to Pakistan, Arnold Raphel, Brigadier General Herbert M. Wassom, the chief of the U.S. military mission in Pakistan, and a group of senior Pakistani army officers.
+On board the C-130B plane were a total of 30 people (17 passengers and 13 crew members); with Zia were a group of senior Pakistani army officers, ambassador Raphel and Brigadier General Herbert M. Wassom, the chief of the U.S. military mission in Pakistan.
 The plane had been fitted with an air-conditioned VIP capsule where Zia and his American guests were seated.
 It was walled off from the flight crew and a passenger and baggage section in the rear.

 The aircraft departed Bahawalpur early, ahead of a storm.
-For 2 minutes and 30 seconds, it rose into a clear sky.
+For two minutes and 30 seconds, it rose into a clear sky.
 Takeoff was smooth and without problems.
-At 15:51 (PKT) Bahawalpur control tower lost contact, and the plane plunged from the sky and struck the ground with such force that it was blown to pieces and wreckage scattered over a wide area.
-Witnesses cited in Pakistan's official investigation said that the C-130 began to pitch "in an up-and-down motion" while flying low shortly after takeoff before going into a "near-vertical dive", exploding on impact, killing all on board.
+At 15:51, Bahawalpur control tower lost contact, and the plane plunged from the sky and struck the ground with such force that it was blown to pieces and wreckage scattered over a wide area.
+Witnesses cited in Pakistan's official investigation said that the C-130B began to pitch "in an up-and-down motion" while flying low shortly after takeoff before going into a "near-vertical dive", exploding on impact, killing all on board.
 There were many investigations into this crash but no satisfactory cause was ever found.

+Passengers and crew

+All 30 individuals on board—17 passengers and 13 crew members—were killed in the crash.
+While official public inquiry reports and international media coverage published the names of high-ranking diplomatic, political, and military personnel, lower-ranking flight crew, security details, and personal staff were grouped categorically in released summaries.